ufal/ParlaStats/documentation/ProgDoc.md

         - **default**: `ParCzech.ana.xml`
     - `--root_dir` - Path to the directory, where the corpus source files are stored.
         - **default**: `../ParCzech.TEI.ana`
-    - `--query_file` - Path to the file with debug PostgresQL queries to run.
+    - `--query_file` - Path to the file with debug PostgreSQL queries to run.
         - Debugging purposes.
         - **default**: - `None`
     - `--query_mode` - Boolean flag which tells the main driver to skip the data extraction phase and go straight to debug querying.